CodeByOS/CodeByOS/README.md

 # 💫 About Me:
 👋 Hi there!<br>I'm a student passionate about Data Science, AI, and Machine Learning using Python.
-I've also dived into Data Analysis fundamentals and am currently exploring the world of Web Development.<br><br>🌱 Learning & Growing:<br><br>Building skills in Python for data and AI projects.<br>Experimenting with web technologies to expand my horizons.<br>💡 Interests:<br><br>Solving problems with data-driven insights.<br>Creating impactful and innovative projects.<br><br>🚀 Let's build something amazing together!
+I've also dived into Data Analysis fundamentals and am currently exploring the world of Web Development.<br><br>🌱 Learning & Growing:<br>Building skills in Python for data and AI projects.<br>Experimenting with web technologies to expand my horizons.<br><br>💡 Interests:<br>Solving problems with data-driven insights.<br>Creating impactful and innovative projects.<br><br>🚀 Let's build something amazing together!

 ## 🌐 Socials: